gschmutz/stream-processing-workshop/06-mqtt-to-kafka-influxdb/README.md

 [JOLT](https://github.com/bazaarvoice/jolt) (JSON to JSON Transformation Library) is a Java library that transforms a JSON document into a new JSON structure using a declarative specification written in JSON itself.
 Instead of writing imperative code to map fields, you describe the desired output shape and JOLT figures out how to get there.
 The specification is made up of one or more transformation steps — the most commonly used are `shift` (picks fields from the input and places them at new paths in the output), `default` (adds fields with a constant value when they are absent), and `remove` (drops unwanted fields).
 In Apache NiFi the **JoltTransformRecord** (or **JoltTransformJSON**) processor applies a JOLT spec to every record that passes through it, making it straightforward to flatten, rename, or restructure JSON messages inline in the data flow without writing any custom code.

-In our case the raw message coming from the `energy-monitoring-raw` topic has the sensor readings nested inside a `values` object:
+In our case the raw message coming from the `energy-monitoring.raw` topic has the sensor readings nested inside a `values` object:

 ```json
 {